renovatebot/renovate/lib/modules/manager/cnb/readme.md

-The `cnb` manager updates Cloud Native Buildpacks project descriptor file (`project.toml`), which references builder and/or buildpack images by URIs.
+The `cnb` manager updates Cloud Native Buildpacks project descriptors in `project.toml` files.
+A `project.toml` file can reference builder / buildpack images by URIs.
 Renovate can update a `project.toml` file if:

 - It can find the file
 - The file follows the [project descriptor](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md) specifications

-__Note__: buildpacks in the `io.buildpacks.group` array must be configured with the docker reference (`uri`) for this manager to work.
+If you use buildpacks in the `io.buildpacks.group` array, then you _must_ configure the Docker reference (uri`) for Renovate to work.

 ```toml title="Example of a `project.toml` file with Docker reference URIs"
 [_]